-- Multiple entry one-year business/tourist/visitor/student - $160 application fee plus US$ 100 reciprocity visa fee
+- Multiple entry one-year business/tourist/visitor/student/transit - $160 application fee

-Claims made by persons or private groups claiming they can guarantee U.S Visas are fraudulent.
-Also, any person who presents false documents or misleading information to the embassy can be permanently disqualified from entering the United States.
+Do not believe claims made by anyone that they can guarantee issuance of a U.S. visa.
+Any person who presents false documents or misleading information to the embassy may be permanently disqualified from receiving a visa for the United States.